nakhoacool/StayHub/README.md

-# Airbnb Clone - MERN Stack with Vite
+# Airbnb Clone - MERN Stack with Vite and Docker

-This project is a simplified clone of Airbnb, built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-It provides a platform for users to list their places for rent and for guests to book them.
+This project is a simplified clone of Airbnb, built using the MERN stack (MongoDB, Express.js, React.js, Node.js) and build a docker container for devops practices.

 ## Features